ONCE A DANCER..

-I did listen to this track on repeat (I truly love it! found it while creating REELS to promote the BOOST classes 😄) and I visualised how I could dance to it while doing other things.
+I did listen to this track on repeat (I truly love it! found it while creating IG Reels videos to promote the BOOST classes 😄) and I visualised how I could dance to it while doing other things.

 So..
 When I finally made time to at least test the light and camera angle for ‘horizontal filming’, I put on some lipstick, played my music, grabbed my fanveils (comfort zone of props!) and I recorded a first improvisation, just to see what happens.

 I never expected to enjoy what I would see 😅